Toulouse: Cable car

-Since May 13, 2022, the city of Toulouse has had a new mode of public transportation called Téléo.
-This is a cable car that links Paul-Sabatier University to Rangueil Hospital and the Oncopole (a major cancer research center).
-It allows to fly over the Garonne and the hills of Pech David and, with its 3 kilometers, it is the longest urban cable car in France.
-It is presented as the first link in a public transport belt that is not radial and oriented towards the city center, but designed to encircle the south of Toulouse.
+Since 13 May 2022, the city of Toulouse has had a new mode of public transportation called Téléo.
+This is a cable car that links Paul-Sabatier University to Rangueil Hospital and the Oncopole (a major cancer research centre).
+It allows to fly over the Garonne and the hill of Pech David and, with its 3 kilometres, it is the longest urban cable car in France.
+It is presented as the first link in a public transport belt that is not radial and oriented towards the city centre, but designed to encircle the south of Toulouse.

 Bicycle

 In 2007, a citywide bicycle rental scheme called VélôToulouse was introduced, with bicycles available from automated stations for a daily, weekly, monthly or yearly subscription.